 What Is the Occupational Outlook Handbook?

 What is the Occupational Outlook Handbook (OOH)?
 The Occupational Outlook Handbook is a career guide provided by the U.S. Government's Bureau of Labor Statistics (BLS).
 It provides information on a wide range of occupations.
-For each profession, it describes what workers do on the job, working conditions, the training, and education needed, earnings and expected job prospects.
+For each profession, it describes what workers do on the job, working conditions, required training and education, earnings, and expected job prospects.

 What Is the Bureau of Labor Statistics?